jv0619/Stock_Price_Prediction_System/README.md

   - `keras`: Build and train the LSTM model.
   - `sklearn`: Perform data preprocessing and evaluation of the model.

-## Contributing

-If you'd like to contribute to the project or report issues, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments